 Please note that the visa application process and the list of the required documents may change at any time.
 Make sure to get the latest information on the visa regulations directly from the Korean embassy in your home country.
 Getting a visa to a foreign country should never be taken for granted and cannot be guaranteed by Asia Exchange in any way.
 Please also refer to our terms and conditions.

 Student Visa for Korea

 All international students residing outside Korea will need to apply for a student visa at the embassy or consulate of the Republic of Korea.
-You can apply for the visa at almost any Korean embassy in the world.
+You must apply for the visa in person at your home country’s Korean embassy.

 Apply for your student visa immediately after receiving your official acceptance letter from Korea.
 If you don’t have a student visa by the start of the semester, you will be fined.

 You will also apply for an Alien Residence Card once in Korea.
 The card will enable you to make trips abroad during your semester in Korea.
 The host university will help you get the Card after you’ve arrived.

 Please note that according to the official guidance of HUFS, you have to leave Korea within 1 week of the semester’s ending date, otherwise you’ll be heavily fined by the Korean Immigration.